 Firstly, the most important thing to factor when purchasing any tool is your own safety.

 Long exposure to loud noise can cause permanent damage to your hearing, anything over 85dB can be harmful.
-60 dB is considered a safe level for air compressors, but you can always benefit from decreasing this as much as possible.
+The level considered safe for air compressors is 60dB.
+But you can always benefit from decreasing this as much as possible.

-There are models available that decrease the noise level to around 40dB, this is achieved with the addition of an acoustic chamber for containing the noise.
-Choosing an electric, rather than gas powered machine, will also decrease the noise level.
+Some models decrease the noise level to around 40dB.
+They achieve this by adding an acoustic chamber for containing the noise.
+Choosing an electric, rather than a gas-powered machine, will also decrease the noise level.

 Oil-free and oil-based air compressors

-Oil-based do require regular oil checks and with added parts to the machines, there is more components that could malfunction.
+Oil-based do require regular oil checks and with added parts to the machines, there are more components that could malfunction.

 Unfortunately, this non-stick coating does not last forever and will eventually wear down, meaning you may have to replace the cylinder or the entire machine eventually, depending on how much you use your air compressor.